thombruce/TheDefinitiveEdition/content/privacy-policy.md

 We use the information that you have given us in order to provide attribution for the articles and comments submitted by our contributors.

-We may share this information with our hosting services and third-party integrations: GitHub, Netlify, Vercel, Gravatar.
+We may share this information with our hosting services and third-party integrations: GitHub, Vercel, Gravatar.

 Under the UK General Data Protection Regulation (UK GDPR), the lawful bases we rely on for processing this information are: